| Title: | Angle-Based Classification |

 Other control parameters passed to |

-The ET-Lasso procedure is intended for tuning the lambda
+The ET-Lasso procedure is intended for tuning the lambda parameter

 solely.
-The arguments regarding cross-validation, nfolds
+The arguments regarding cross-validation, nfolds,

-, allow one to estimate the
+stratified, and alignment, allow one to estimate the

 prediction accuracy by cross-validation for the model estimates resulted